Construction Planes

 It is possible to create a plane that touches a cylindrical or conical surface.
 This can be a useful way to add detail to revolved features.
 Note that the reference plane controls the overall direction but the final angle can also be adjusted using the angle parameter.

-View Fusion File
+View Fusion File (opens new window)

 # Assignment